With a new year just around the corner, many of us are reflecting on the past year.

-A delicious, healthy, combination of roasted vegetables, blackened chicken apple sausage, and cauliflower rice.
+This easy Buddha bowl is a delicious, healthy, combination of roasted vegetables, chicken sausage, and cauliflower rice.

 - 12 oz frozen plain cauliflower rice

-- 1 package Chicken Apple Sausage casing remove and sliced into rounds
+- 1 package Chicken Apple Sausage casing removed and sliced into rounds

 - 2 tbsp Organic, low sodium beef broth